 If a student is removed from the bus for the remainder of the school year for a combination of Level I and/or Level II offenses, the student must remain off the bus for at least 45 school days.
 If parents wish to appeal the removal after 45 school days have been served, the parents should contact the principal to request reinstatement of bus privileges.
 The principal will contact the transportation director and the bus supervisor regarding reinstatement and inform the parents of the decision.
 If a student does have bus privileges reinstated, any further referral of any nature will result in removal from the bus for the remainder of the year with no further appeal under this code.
-If a student is removed from the bus for the remainder of the school year for a Level III offense, the student must remain off of the bus with no appeal under this code.
+If a student must remain off of the bus with no appeal under this code.